oodsway/logsum/README.md

 # ACKNOWLEDGEMENTS

+Many thanks to @koalaman for the [shellcheck](https://github.com/koalaman/shellcheck) tool.
+This tool was invaluable in helping me with the project and advancing my understanding of BASH.

-I received help with some of the code from posts I found in the StackOverFlow and reddit communities.
+I also received help with some of the code from posts I found in the StackOverFlow and reddit communities.
 I cited these sources in the code.
 I am grateful to the community for those who so willingly share their knowledge.